BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at ranks in Kos Town and major tourist areas, or can be called.
-They are a convenient option for shorter trips, airport transfers, or when you don't want to drive.
+Taxis are readily available in Kos Town and at major tourist hubs like Kardamena and Kefalos.
+They are convenient for shorter trips, airport transfers, or when you need to get somewhere quickly without driving.

-Tip:Always ensure the meter is running or agree on a price beforehand for longer journeys.
-Tipping is not obligatory but appreciated for good service (rounding up the fare is common).
-Avoid hailing taxis from busy tourist spots that might overcharge; ask your hotel for a reliable number.
+Tip:Always ensure the meter is running or agree on a fare beforehand, especially for longer journeys.
+Have cash on hand, as not all taxis accept cards.
+Tipping is not mandatory but appreciated for good service (around 5-10%).
+Avoid hailing taxis from busy tourist spots where prices might be inflated.

 Bicycle Rental